-- Beneficiaries-natural persons must run accounting books in accordance with the requirements for provision of information to the National Extension Agency for the purpose of the Farm Monitoring System for the period of at least 5 years after the investment is approved as well as to provide information and Farm Accountancy Data Network, if the information is asked; - Beneficiaries-legal entities are obliged to keep all accounting records at least 5 years after the investments take place as well as to provide information to the National Extension Agency for the purpose of the Farm Monitoring System and Farm Accountancy Data Network, if the information is asked: - The beneficiary should collaborate and provide any requested information to the officials of MAFWE, IPARD Agency or European

-Commission authorised to control and audit the implementation of the project.

-- Investment within five years from the date of the authorization of the payment by the IPARD agency must not undergo a substantial modification. - The beneficiary may again apply for support, following the completion and approval of a previous project.
+- Beneficiaries-natural persons must run accounting books in accordance with the requirements for provision of information to the National Extension Agency for the purpose of the Farm Monitoring System for the period of at least 5 years after the investment is approved as well as to provide information and Farm Accountancy Data Network, if the information is asked: - Beneficiaries-legal entities are obliged to keep all accounting records at least 5 years after the investments take place as well as to provide information to the National Extension Agency for the purpose of the Farm Monitoring System and Farm Accountancy Data Network, if the information is asked: - The beneficiary should collaborate and provide any requested information to the officials of MAFWE, IPARD Agency or European Commission authorised to control and audit the implementation of the project as well as NAO/NF and Auditing Authority. - Investment within five years from the date of the authorization of the payment by the IPARD agency must not undergo a substantial modification. - The beneficiary may again apply for support, following the completion of a previous project and reception of final payment for previous completed project.